AI meeting transcription: How it works and which tools lead in 2026

 July 3

-TL;DR: AI meeting transcription in 2026 has split into two distinct approaches: Automated bot-based recording and discreet, device-level capture.
-Fireflies.ai and Fathom now both offer bot-free desktop capture alongside their bots, though each still defaults to a visible participant, and each architecture creates different trade-offs for confidential conversations.
+TL;DR: AI meeting transcription in 2026 has split into two distinct approaches: automated bot-based recording and device-level capture, which uses your device's audio to generate notes.
+Fireflies.ai and Fathom now both offer bot-free desktop capture alongside their bots.
 Granola's distinct advantages are two things competitors don't replicate: audio deleted immediately after transcription with no raw recordings retained, and a human-in-the-loop model where your rough notes anchor what the AI enhances rather than letting automated summaries decide what mattered.
 For high-volume call documentation where audio playback matters, bot-based tools are better suited.
-For confidential executive or investor conversations where a visible participant changes the dynamic, device-level capture is the stronger choice.
+For meetings where you need accurate recall and want to stay present in the conversation, Granola is the stronger choice.
+Whichever tool you use, tell the other participants you are transcribing the call.

 How AI improves what you capture in meetings